fungus-among-us/Mushroom_Math/README.md

 - Easy to update yourself whenever someone publishes something new or wins a cup

 ##### Legal & Ethical Fine Print
-- This repository contains **scientific data only**
+- This repository contains **scientifish data only**
 - No instructions for cultivation, extraction, or consumption are provided (because that would be *rude*)
 - All values are averages.
 Nature is chaotic, and so are you
-- If you misinterpret this as dosing advice, that’s between you, your conscience, and whatever higher power you believe in (probably the mushrooms)
+- If you misinterpret this as dosing advice, that’s between you, your conscience, and whatever higher power you believe in (probably mushrooms)

 ### Contributing
 Found a new lab result?
 Discovered a strain that hits like a freight train made of geometry?